 “Home-made peanut butter as a goodbye present”

 29-year-old Svenja Bloom from Münster went to Uganda with the Team works! programme.
-The educational consultant, who works for Eine Welt Netz NRW, spent a few weeks on assignment with a non-governmental organisation - and came back with some useful tips.
+The educational consultant, who works for Eine Welt Netz NRW, spent a few weeks on internship with a non-governmental organisation - and came back with some useful tips.

 The interview

-My assignment was with the Grassroots Women's and Men's Association for Development (GWAD).
+My internship was with the Grassroots Women's and Men's Association for Development (GWAD).
 GWAD is an NGO in North Uganda and its main aim is to provide support for rural communities.
-My assignment had two aspects to it - learning and helping.
+My internship had two aspects to it - learning and helping.
 The learning came through accompanying the GWAD volunteers during their work, meeting other people involved and finding out lots about the region’s history and society.
 And I helped by supporting and developing the organisation’s PR and fundraising activities and helping out in their day-to-day work.

 Why did you choose Team works! and the AGYO?

 The main thing that attracted me to the programme was that it’s based on sharing knowledge and experience.
 If it hadn’t been for that, I wouldn’t have bothered applying.
 Because I think international development can only work if it’s a two-way sharing process based on equal partnership.
 I felt quite at home in Uganda right from the outset because I had a partner with similar interests.
-I also really enjoyed showing him my work and Germany (Ed: After Svenja’s assignment, Solomon, her exchange partner from Uganda, went to Münster on a Team works!
-Assignment with Eine Welt Netz NRW).
+I also really enjoyed showing him my work and Germany (Ed: After Svenja’s internship, Solomon, her exchange partner from Uganda, went to Münster on a Team works! internship with Eine Welt Netz NRW).

 Travel abroad to learn, not to “help”.
 Listen, observe and ask questions.
 You’ll never have this opportunity again.